-- Z = section modulus in cm3 specified in the following (a) to (c): - (a) Bracket connecting stiffener to primary member, section modulus of the stiffener. - (b) Bracket at the head of main transverse frame where frame terminated, section modulus - (c) Elsewhere the lesser section modulus of the members being connected by the bracket. - C_1 = factor depending on the flange of bracket is as following:
+- Z = section modulus in cm specified in the following (a) to (c): - (a) Bracket connecting stiffener to primary member, section modulus of the stiffener. - (b) Bracket at the head of main transverse frame where frame terminated, section modulus of frame - (c) Elsewhere the lesser section modulus of the members being connected by the bracket. - $C_1$ = factor depending on the flange of bracket is as following:

-$C_1 = 0.27$: without flange $C_1 = 0.23$: with flange
+$C_1 = 0.27$ : without flange

+$C_1 = 0.23$ : with flange